 Poolside Dining: The poolside Waves Grill offers sandwich fare -- creative burgers and paninis, whose recipes came from Oceania's staff -- and waiter service.
 Milkshakes served from a dedicated station are refreshing on hot days.

-Sun Deck: Carnival has long been known for its candy-colored, high-energy sun decks -- featuring corkscrew waterslides, adults-only havens and casual dining options -- but Carnival Breeze and refurbished Carnival Sunshine (formerly Carnival Destiny) boast the line's best ship-toppers.
+Sun Deck: Carnival has long been known for its candy-colored, high-energy sun decks -- featuring corkscrew water slides, adults-only havens and casual dining options -- but Carnival Breeze, Carnival Vista and Carnival Sunshine boast the line's best ship-toppers.

-Poolside Dining: Casual eats rule the pool areas on both ships.
+Poolside Dining: Casual eats rule the pool areas.
 At the main pool, Guy's Burger Joint, an oft-thronged venue, serves greasy burgers (with all the toppings) designed by Food Network stalwart Guy Fieri.
 Across from Guy's is the BlueIguana Cantina, which specializes in rolled-to-order burritos and tacos alongside a salsa and hot sauce bar.
-The stern-situated Tides Pool on Breeze features Carnival's staple 24-hour pizzeria, serving made-to-order mini-pies, and Tandoor, which doles out Indian comfort food (grilled meats, daal, curries) with the requisite accompaniments (raita, achar, chutneys).
+The stern-situated Tides Pool on Breeze and Vista features Carnival's staple 24-hour pizzeria, serving made-to-order mini-pies.